by Barbara J. Andrews, Founder-1st

 wide going away.
-Hocks are well let down and stifle is well bent as in the import bitch Ch.
+Hocks are well let down and stifle is well bent as in this import bitch Ch.
 Eiraght Wicked Sister at Erenden. specifies feet are round and compact and have well arched toes.
 What is doesn't tell you those knarley hard hammers come equipped with equally thick hard, impossible to cut toenails!
 Not even a grinder, used frequently will make Bullie